 - Personal friends, not associated with the program, are not allowed to visit during your stay in the residence hall.
 Unusual situations should be approved by the director before the program begins.

 - Participants are not permitted to drive while they are here.
 Students who drive themselves to the program must turn in their keys to the main office and park where instructed.

-- We are a no-smoking program.
-If you have cigarettes they must be turned in at the front desk.
+- We are a substance free program.
+This includes tobacco, drugs, alcohol, and e-cigarettes.
+If you have cigarettes or e-cigarettes they must be turned in at the front desk.
 Absolutely no alcohol and drugs allowed at any time.
 Please be aware that there are some important rules (drugs, alcohol, boundaries – just to name a few), and if they are violated, the student(s) involved may be sent home immediately, at their own expense.

 - Weapons of any kind (including pocket knives) are not allowed in your possession at any time.
 Pocket knives need to be turned into the front desk, if the student plans to use it for an exploration.